-In essence, a linter serves as a valuable developer tool for enhancing code quality.
-It achieves this by analyzing source code for issues that can lead to bugs, vulnerabilities, and code smells.
+In essence, a linter serves as a valuable developer tool for improving and enhancing code quality.
+It achieves this by analyzing static source code to identify and flag issues that can lead to bugs, vulnerabilities, and code smells.

 A linter will scan source code looking for errors, defects, stylistic issues, and questionable constructs.

 The term "linter" stems from the origins of a tool known as "lint," which was initially developed by Stephen C. Johnson in 1978 at Bell Labs.
 Originally designed to analyze C source code, this utility paved the way for the modern concept of linting.

 Today modern linters are available for almost all programming languages and are used to improve code quality and maintainability.

 A linter is an important tool for any developer, as it simplifies their tasks and ensures the quality of the code they create.

 It achieves this by identifying and offering suggested resolutions to problems before they are pushed into production.

 Modern linter's capabilities may extend beyond issue detection, contributing to enhancing code readability, maintainability, and overall consistency.

 A linter works through the analysis of a program's source code, where it directly compares the code to a predefined set of rules.

 Whenever the source code deviates from these rules, the linter notifies the user about the issue.